A stable version of Harbourne's Conjecture and the containment problem for space monomial curves: Acknowledgements

 \section{Acknowledgements}

-This work started as part of my PhD thesis, and could not have happened without the guidance and support of my advisor, Craig Huneke, who was also the one who pointed \cite{Seceleanu} out to me.
-I am very grateful to Alexandra Seceleanu for allowing me to include her Example \ref{Alexandra's Fermat example}, for her own work that inspired this paper, and for the many conversations we have had about this project.
-I also want to thank Alessandro De Stefani, Jack Jeffries, and Karen Smith for helpful discussions and suggestions.
-Thank you also to Jack Jeffries, Vivek Mukundan and Alexandra Seceleanu for their comments and suggestions on a preliminary draft of this paper.
-Theorem \ref{sufficient condition for 35} and Theorem \ref{thm sufficient 34} were proved with the help of Macaulay2 \cite{M2}, which was also used to compute many examples during this project.
-This Macaulay2 work was considerably improved thanks to a parallel project with Craig Huneke and Vivek Mukundan.
+This work started as part of my PhD thesis, and could not have happened without the guidance and support of my advisor, Craig Huneke, who was also the one who first pointed \cite{Seceleanu} out to me.
+I am very grateful to Alexandra Seceleanu for allowing me to include here her Example \ref{Alexandra's Fermat example}, for her own work that inspired this paper, and for the many conversations we have had about this project.
+I also want to thank Alessandro De Stefani, Brian Harbourne, Jack Jeffries, and Karen Smith for helpful discussions.
+Thank you also to Jack Jeffries, Vivek Mukundan and Alexandra Seceleanu for their comments and suggestions on a preliminary draft of this paper, and to Elena Guardo for kindly pointing out a typo in the published version of the paper (I was so excited about reflection arrangements I upgraded them to reflection arrangements reflection arrangements).
+Finally, I am grateful to the anonymous referee's extremely detailed and helpful comments, especially for improving Remark \ref{remark any C} with the observation that the invariants $\rho''$ and $\rho_a'$ coincide.

+Originally, the proofs of Theorem \ref{sufficient condition for 35} and Theorem \ref{thm sufficient 34} relied on excruciating computations I did by hand.
+It turns out the proofs could have been found with a computer!
+The proofs here presented are in fact improvements found with the assistance Macaulay2 \cite{M2}, which was also used to compute many examples during this project.
+This Macaulay2 work became a lot more efficient thanks to discussions with Craig Huneke and Vivek Mukundan as part of a parallel joint project.